-Where possible, subjects are delivered through topics which are designed for maximum engagement and ensure all pupils benefit from a rich, broad, balanced curriculum presented in an interesting, exciting and imaginative manner with lots of opportunities for first-hand experience, practical work, investigation and learning through play.
-The curriculum is enriched with visits, visitors, and extensive use of our unique environment.
+Where possible, subjects will be delivered through topics which are designed for maximum engagement and ensure all pupils benefit from a rich, broad, balanced curriculum presented in an interesting, exciting and imaginative manner with lots of opportunities for first-hand experience, practical work, investigation and learning through play.
+The curriculum is enriched with visits, visitors, and extensive use of our unique environment (See the document 'Curriculum Implementation Handbook').